nuagenetworks/nuage-metroae/README.md

 Version: 4.1.0

+MetroAE is an automation engine that can be used to

+* Install
+* Health check
+* Upgrade
+* Configure
+* Backup/restore
+* Shutdown/restart
+* Failover/failback

-MetroAE is an automation engine that deploys and upgrades Nuage Networks components.
-You specify the individual details of your target platform, then let MetroAE install, upgrade, destroy, or health-check the environment for you.
+Nuage Networks components.
+You specify the individual details of your target platform, then let MetroAE do the rest.

 ## Documentation